 Members of the Canadian Scientific and Christian Affiliation receive the following benefits:

-- Membership in the American Scientific Affiliation (our American counterpart; every CSCA member is automatically an ASA member.)
+- Membership in the American Scientific Affiliation (ASA, our American counterpart; every CSCA member is automatically an ASA member.)

 - Access to the quarterly peer-reviewed journal, Perspectives on Science and Christian Faith

 - Newsletters & Updates

 - Possible access to grants and notice about calls for abstracts.